 Analog NTSC video uses interlaced scanning, as do some digital television (ATSC) formats.
 Formats that include an "i" (1080i, 480i) use interlaced scanning.
 In fact, these days interlaced scanning is mostly mentioned when describing video broadcasts because virtually all non-tube TV types are progressive scan by nature.
 For a more complete discussion of interlaced vs. progressive scan, see our article or video about HDTV resolution.

 TVs labeled "Internet-ready" can connect to your home network to access online content.
-For example, a growing number of Internet-ready TVs let you play movies from services like Netflix®, BlockBuster™, or Amazon Video On Demand™.
-Basic Internet-ready models may limit your access to web sites and services to those that the TV manufacturer has partnered with.
+Current Internet-ready TVs let you play movies and TV shows from streaming services like Netflix®, Amazon Instant Video, Hulu®, and YouTube®.

-If you do want full Internet access from your TV, look for "smart" models.
+If you want full Internet access from your TV, check out our selection of smart TVs.
 These sets have a complete Internet browser, so you can surf the web much as you would on your laptop.

 See our article on projectors for more info.